zhaojinchu/zhaojinchu.github.io/_projects/1_project.md

 importance: 2
 category: work
 related_publications: false
+profile_date: 2024-07-15
+profile_importance: 2
+profile_summary: Designed and built a custom 8-bit CPU and instruction set at CTD Northwestern with Windy City Labs.
 ---

 Built a custom 8-bit CPU at a 3-week intensive course at the Center for Talented Development at Northwestern University.
 Working with Windy City labs, I designed custom schematics and internal components and programmed a custom assembly language.